christosgalano/christosgalano.github.io/_posts/2023-11-29-azure-deployment-stacks.md

 - **Subscription:** A stack at this scope deploys the template to either a specified resource group or the same subscription scope.
 - **Management Group:** A stack at this scope deploys the template to the specified subscription scope.

 **Important:** When creating a deployment stack the name of the deployment stack must be unique within its management scope.
-This means that the name of the deployment stack must be unique within the resource group, subscription or management group where the deployment stack is created.
+This means that the name of the deployment stack must be unique within the resource group, subscription, or management group where the deployment stack is created.
 So, proper conventions must be used to avoid naming conflicts and ensure meaningful names.

 {% highlight bash %}
 {% raw %}